-The Certificate required under Regulation 17 of the Listing Regulations duly signed by Managing Director and Chief Financial Officer has been placed before the Board in its the meeting held on 23rd June 2020.
+The Certificate required under Regulation 17 of the Listing Regulations duly signed by Managing Director and Chief Financial Officer has been placed before the Board in its meeting held on 31st May, 2021.
 Copy of the same is attached as Annexure-3.2 to this report.